 My own workplace, the Seattle Symphony, suspended me and issued a final warning, citing a breach of digital policy because Alex Klein’s “Queen of Filth” email had been sent to my work email account and not my personal email.

-After resigning a few weeks later and leaving the Seattle Symphony two days before my 40th birthday, I accepted an HR Coordinator job closer to home, but the stress and depression from all the prior events took their toll on me.
+After resigning a few weeks later and leaving the Seattle Symphony two days before my 40th birthday, I accepted an HR job closer to home, but the stress and depression from all the prior events took their toll on me.

 I put my best foot forward as an ambassador since my role as their Office Administrator in People & Culture/HR connected everyone across the organization.
-I put my whole heart into my work and I loved getting to know everyone and enjoyed supporting them in the work they do.
+I put my whole heart into my work and I loved getting to know everyone and enjoyed supporting them and making them smile every day.
+I truly cared for my colleagues like family.
+I was able to see how a professional orchestra nonprofit functions from a birdseye view, which I was grateful for because I wanted to start my own nonprofit someday to continue supporting musicians.

 It hurt to walk away.
-And it still hurts.
-But I am not willing to sacrfice my morals and humanity over a company.
+And it still hurts.....but I am not willing to sacrfice my morals and humanity over a company.

 After leaving, I learned that I was not alone.
-A handful of Seattle Symphony employees reached out to me who were terminated (recently and in the past) without 'just cause' (i.e., meaning there was no performance review track on record or disciplinary actions that led up to their termination, meaning the company used 'At-Will Employment' to fire them).
+A handful of former Seattle Symphony staff and musicians reached out to me who were terminated (recently and in the past) allegedly without justified cause (i.e., meaning there was no performance review track record or disciplinary actions that led up to their termination).
+This means the company likely used At-Will Employment to fire them.

-Moreover, the hush-hush nature of such terminations benefits the company by preventing disruption to team morale and maintaining control of the narrative.
+Moreover, the hush-hush nature of such terminations benefits companies by preventing disruption to team morale and maintaining control of the narrative.
 Employees left behind often don’t receive clear explanations, fostering confusion and fear rather than solidarity.
 Without transparency, colleagues may hesitate to ask questions, fearing their own job security.
 This lack of communication leaves terminated employees isolated, unable to advocate for themselves or uncover patterns of potential bias, favoritism, or unjust practices.

 My fired colleagues experiences, although not related to my situation, were harrowing, stating that they were abruptly told their positions were terminated, and then escorted directly off the property without any notice or chance to say goodbye to their friends and colleagues.